 3. Variations from planned student assessment processes (if any) (see Course Specifications).
+No variations have been taken place.

 a.
 Variations (if any) from planned assessment schedule (see Course Specification) Variation Reason b.
 Variations (if any) from planned assessment processes in Domains of Learning (see Course Specification) Variation Reason